raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 This is a [symmetry](http://raganwald.com/2015/03/12/symmetry.html) problem.
 And at a deeper level, it exposes a problem with the "duck typing" mindset: There is a general idea that as long as objects handle the correct interface--as long as they respond to the right methods--they are interchangeable.

 But this is not always the case.
-The functions `compact` and `existingValues` both quack like ducks that operate on lists, but one is lazy and the other is not.
+The eager and lazy versions of `compact` both quack like ducks that operate on lists, but one is lazy and the other is not.
 "Duck typing" does not and cannot capture difference between a function that assures laziness and another that assures eagerness.

 Many other things work this way, for example escaped and unescaped strings.
 Or obfuscated and native IDs.
 To distinguish between things that have the same interfaces, but also have semantic or other contractural differences, we need *types*.